cynwong/MonashBootcampWeek7/README.md

 * Number of followers
 * Number of GitHub stars
 * Number of users following
-* User's chosen color theme
+* User's chosen colour theme